 An investigation into the meaning of biblical Christianity and its relationship to faith and practice within contemporary cultural contexts.
 Special attention is given to the corporate dimensions of spirituality and spiritual formation.
-Each enrolled student will be charged an additional \$35.00 for specialized course materials.
+Each enrolled student will be charged an additional \$150.00 for specialized course materials.
 The fee will be automatically charged to the student's account upon registration.
-This course is available both in-residence and by extension, and must be completed within the first 15 credits of enrollment.
+This course is available both on campus and by distance education, and must be completed within the first 15 credits of enrollment.